 Texas Department of Transportation – SH 249.
-Leader of the legal team advising on the procurement of a proposed $400 million design-build-maintain project to enhance connections between Houston, Bryan/College Station and Waco.
+Leader of the legal team that advised on the procurement of a $400 million design-build-maintain project to enhance connections between Houston, Bryan/College Station and Waco.
 The approximately 24-mile tolled facility includes an initial segment with up to four new managed lanes and a second segment consisting of two new toll lanes.
 The project currently is under construction.
-Patricia’s duties involve drafting procurement and contract documents, including the RFQ, RFP and design-build and capital maintenance agreements.
+Patricia’s duties involved drafting procurement and contract documents, including the RFQ, RFP and design-build and capital maintenance agreements.